grantato/Bubbles/README.md

-# Bubbles - this is a JavaScript project that draws 200 bubbles with sound
+# Bubbles - this is a little project to learn some JavaScript.
+It draws 200 bubbles with popping sound